MediEval: A Unified Medical Benchmark for Patient-Contextual and Knowledge-Grounded Reasoning in LLMs: Introduction

 Existing evaluation paradigms only partially address this gap.
 Medical data are uniquely challenging because patient records are heterogeneous with free-text clinical notes and tabular entries coded in different systems for diagnoses, procedures, and medications.
 Medical knowledge is hierarchical and ontology-driven (e.g., UMLS, SNOMED CT, RxNorm), but its large scale, noise, and limited cross-vocabulary connectivity make consistent reasoning difficult.
 Benchmarks based on EHRs assess the ability to extract or reason over structured data, but often reduce the task to retrieval or serialization without verifying medical soundness \citep{lovon2025evaluating}.
 In contrast, knowledge-based evaluations test whether LLMs can handle logical transformations of medical facts \citep{zhou2025reliable, sung-etal-2021-language}, but do not connect reasoning to real patient contexts.
 The field thus lacks a unified framework that probes whether LLMs can (i) remain faithful to medical knowledge and (ii) apply it consistently to individual patient records.

 In this paper, we address this gap with \textbf{MediEval} (Figure~\ref{fig:overview}), a benchmark and evaluation framework that links real patient records (MIMIC-IV) \citep{johnson2023mimic} with a unified biomedical knowledge base built from UMLS \citep{bodenreider2004unified}, SNOMED CT \citep{donnelly2006snomed}, and RxNorm \citep{liu2005rxnorm,nelson2011normalized}.
 To ensure rigorous construction, MediEval constructs evaluation statements by applying graph-guided substitutions and recombinations within biomedical ontologies, with plausibility checks to ensure that true cases remain clinically valid while false ones are realistic and challenging.
 These statements are embedded in real patient contexts, enabling evaluation of quadrant-level reasoning, defined as \emph{True/False} with respect to medical knowledge and \emph{Supported/Unsupported} with respect to the patient record.
 To capture safety-critical errors, we introduce two new metrics: Hallucinated Support Rate (HSR) and Truth Inversion Rate (TIR).
-We then conduct a comprehensive evaluation of proprietary, open-source (general-purposes), and biomedical LLMs under this unified protocol, revealing consistent weaknesses across quadrants.
+We then conduct a comprehensive evaluation of proprietary, open-source (general-purpose), and biomedical LLMs under this unified protocol, revealing consistent weaknesses across quadrants.

 To mitigate the identified risks, we introduce \textbf{Counterfactual Risk-Aware Fine-tuning (CoRFu)}, a DPO-based method that uses quadrant-structured preference pairs and an asymmetric penalty to push models to prefer “True+Supported” responses over safety-critical confusions (e.g., “False+Supported”).
 This risk-aware, counterfactual approach targets precisely the failure modes that conventional preference optimization overlooks.
-Our code and data are publicly available\footnote{\href{https://anonymous.4open.science/r/MediEval-5FA5/}{https://anonymous.4open.science/r/MediEval-5FA5/}} .
+Our code is publicly available\footnote{\href{https://github.com/ZhanQu945/MediEval}{https://github.com/ZhanQu945/MediEval}}.
 Our key contributions are: